Still Don't Care

 "Still Don't Care" is a song by the American singer-songwriter Meghan Trainor.
 It was released on November 12, 2025, through Epic Records.
-Written by Caroline Ailin, Ellis Robert McKay Lawrie, Trainor, Scott Harris and Steve Mac, the song is served as a lead single from her upcoming seventh album under Epic, Toy with Me (2026).
+Written by Caroline Ailin, Ellis Robert McKay Lawrie, Trainor, Scott Harris and Steve Mac, the song serves as the lead single from her seventh album under Epic, Toy with Me (2026).
 "Still Don't Care" is a pop song which concentrates on themes of self-confidence, freedom, and authenticity.

-Background
+Development and theme

 Ahead of the announcement of "Still Don't Care", Trainor stated in an interview with People that the song was developed following an increase in comments about her appearance on social media.
 She said that users had described her as "too thin" and "unrecognizable", and noted that the shift in online responses led her to discuss the issue in therapy.
-Trainor explained that these conversations contributed to the concept of the song, summarising its premise as reconsidering others' opinions and concluding, "I still don't care".
+Trainor explained that these conversations contributed to the concept of the song, summarizing its premise as reconsidering others' opinions and concluding, "I still don't care".

 She also referenced themes that appear in the track, including remarks she had received throughout her life about "doing too much", and cited advice from her mother as influential in her approach to these experiences.
 Trainor described the song as a method of reinforcing a mindset she was attempting to adopt.
 In an interview with the Associated Press, she stated that the song was inspired by real-life reactions to posts documenting her health and fitness efforts, noting that she "didn't expect" the negative responses.
-She said she was "upset" by some comments and wished she "didn't give them so much power".
 Trainor added that she often writes from the perspective of how she "wishes" she thought, referencing previous self-acceptance songs, and noted that performing those tracks over time helped reinforce their messages.

 Promotion

 In November 2025, Trainor previewed a new song titled "Still Don't Care" on Instagram, sharing a short video of herself lip-synching to the track while dancing.
 The teaser featured lyrics which addresses body image and public criticism, including references to comments about her weight and appearance.
+Trainor was spotted filming the accompanying music video for "Still Don't Care" across various locations in Los Angeles, including the Grove shopping complex.

+Music video

-In the caption, Trainor wrote, "Just warming up 💖💎🫦🎀💿 #stilldontcare".
-Trainor was spotted filming the accompanying music video for "Still Don't Care" across various locations in Los Angeles, including The Grove shopping complex.
-She was wearing a lavender corseted outfit while dancing with fans, walking outside of the Cheesecake Factory, riding the trolley, and leading a flash mob at the LA LA Land Cafe.
+In the music video of "Still Don't Care", Trainor was wearing a lavender corseted outfit while dancing with fans, walking outside of the Cheesecake Factory, riding the trolley, and leading a flash mob at the LA LA Land Cafe.
 The film also included a scene of Trainor performing in the Grove's fountain, which owner Rick Caruso noted made her "the only person in the history of The Grove to perform in the fountain".
 Clips of the shoot circulated widely on social media, with onlookers sharing footage of the flash mob and behind-the-scenes moments.